 In accordance with the charging framework, the Australian Financial Security Authority (AFSA) developed a Cost Recovery Implementation Statement (CRIS) to demonstrate the cost recovery model for PPSR activities, to apply from 1 August 2018.
 Cost recovery broadly encompasses fees and charges related to the provision of government goods and services (including regulation) to the private and other non-government sectors of the economy.

 The CRIS was released for stakeholder consultation, which closed on Friday, 04 May 2018.

-The proposed fees outlined in the CRIS have been approved by the Attorney-General and come into effect on 1 July 2015.
+The new fees have been approved by the Attorney-General and will commence on 1 August 2018.